Foundation Course in Integrative Psychotherapy

 This is an open-access course for anyone interested in an experiential exploration of the theory and practice of psychotherapy, including:

-• People who are curious about training as a counsellor or psychotherapist, or in related professions, seeking foundational knowledge and skills.
+• People curious about training as a counsellor or psychotherapist, or in related professions, seeking foundational knowledge and skills.

-• People who are simply interested in using therapeutic knowledge for self-exploration and contemplation.
+• People interested in using therapeutic knowledge for self-exploration and contemplation.

 • People seeking diverse, equitable, and inclusive educational opportunities.